 KEY AREAS OF RESPONSIBILITY:

-- Communicate with Shop Foreman, Engineers, and Machine Shop to ensure parts are properly reworked in a timely manner.
+4. Communicate with Production Manager, Engineers, and Machine Shop to ensure parts are properly reworked in a timely manner.

 REQUIRED SKILLS AND TRAITS: